 - Donald H. Ruggles, AIA, is CEO of Ruggles Mabe Studio, a residential architecture and interior design firm based in Denver, Colorado.
 Founded in 1970, the firm is dedicated to the idea that beauty can improve the lives of its clients, with award-winning projects featured in publications world-wide.
 The author of the book Beauty, Neuroscience & Architecture (2017), Don is Executive Producer of the full-length documentary movie Built Beautiful (2020), and also serves on the Board of Advisors for the College of Architecture and Planning (CAP) at the University of Colorado, Denver.

-- Alexandros A. Lavdas, MSc, PhD, is a neuroscientist at Eurac Research, Bolzano, Italy.
+- Alexandros A. Lavdas, MSc, PhD, is a tenured Senior Researcher Neuroscientist at Eurac Research, Bolzano, Italy and an Assistant Professor and Head of Psychology at Webster University, Athens Campus, Greece.
 He holds a PhD from University College London (UCL) and has worked at UCL and the Hellenic Pasteur Institute in Athens, and taught at the University of Indianapolis (Athens branch).
 He has worked extensively in nervous system development and regeneration, and is especially interested in examining elements of visual organized complexity, such as those found in nature and pre-modern architecture, and exploring their physiological and neural correlates.